ElyesBRD/2D-Collision-Simulation/README.md

 # How much can it handle
 50K particles with a low end pc gives about 2fps, still didnt test it with a powerful pc.
-It depends in the amount of spread/Radius of the particles is.
+It depends in the amount of spread/Radius of the particles.

 # How To Use
 After opening the project in unity (Unity 2021.3.16f1 version was created with):